carayms/QRiV/README.md

 * **Flexible Quantile Requirements:** The method does not impose the often-restrictive requirement of simultaneous quantile estimation across multiple levels.

 Our approach has key estimation strategies:
-* **Kernel Smoothing:** We circumvent the difficulties of discontinuity inherent in quantile regression by employing kernel smoothing techniques.
+* **Kernel Smoothing:** We circumvent the difficulties of discontinuity inherent in the quantile loss by employing kernel smoothing techniques.
 * **Complex Domain Extension:** We overcome the measurement error problem in covariates by adding a “cancel variate” $`\sqrt{-1}`$__V__, which extends the estimating equation to the **complex domain**.

 # Usage and Example